thaokarchandrajit/Sudoku-Puzzle-solver/README.md

 # Sudoku-Puzzle-solver

-This project was part of the interview process for Insight Data Engineering
+This is a sudoku solver which uses 'backtracking algorithm' to solve any sudoku puzzle.
+The program has been tested on sudoku puzzles of varying difficulties.
+The solve time is very low even for 17 number sudoku which is the hardest possible difficulty level.

-This is a sudoku solver which uses backtracking algorithm to solve any sudoku puzzle.
+The IDE used for developing the code was VS Express 2010.

 How to run the program: